The main symptoms of coronavirus (COVID-19) are:

 Our funding allocation is approximately £25,000, which has been allocated into the following streams:

-1. Premises: this includes additional cleaning staff, materials and medical supplies to ensure our site and premises are cleaned thoroughly and that staff have access to relevant PPE etc.
+1. Premises: this includes additional cleaning staff, materials and medical supplies to ensure our site and premises are cleaned thoroughly and that staff have access to relevant PPE etc. Through regular cleaning and planned deep-cleans, we have been able to reduce the risk of cross contamination in school, and therefore reduce the number of possible incidents resulting in bubble closures.
+Since September 2020, we have had 3 bubble closures, which were all preventative rather than reactive.

 2. Free School Meals: we have used this money to subsidise lunches for children whose parents are close to, but do not currently meet, the requirements for the Pupil Premium Grant and free school meals offer.
+We were able to supplement the food parcels for families and extend this through the voucher scheme with Edenred.

 4. Additional cleaning: we currently have not had any positive cases of pupils with Covid-19 in school.
 Where pupils have shown symptoms, they have been isolated and cared for until parents / carers have been able to collect, after which the room used has been thoroughly cleaned and sanitised.